-"For he doth not afflict willingly, nor grieve the children of men."
-Lam.
+"For he doth not afflict willingly, nor grieve the children of men." kam.
 3:33.
 Miss M. A. Hendon, 1859.
 Alto by S. M. Donson, 1911.

 "The Grieved Soul."
 We have been unable to get any reliable data about Miss M. A. Hendon, who composed the above tune, lived for a long time in Harris county, Ca. She was said to be a very fine singer; belonged to a highly respected family of people.
 She was a member of the Southern Musical Convention for a long time, but she was lost sight of sometime between 1870 and 1880.
-The hymn the above tune could be found in "Mercer's Cluster," published 1823, page 362.
+The hymn in the above tune could be found in "Mercer's Cluster," published 1823, page 362.

-"That we may obtain mercy, and find grace to help in time of need."-Heb.
+"That we may obtain merey, and find grace to help in time of need."-Heb.
 4-16.
 Isaac Watts 1707.
 Key of F Sharp Minor.
-J. P. Rees, 1859 Alto by S. M. Denson, 1911. gainst hurled.
-Should painst hurled.
-Then can can smile at Sa-tan's rage, Then rage And world.
-Then I Satan's Then I can smile at Sa-tan's rage, can smile Satan's rage And frown-.ng world. warld. smile at Sa - tan's rage.
-Then frown-ing
+J. P. Rees.
+1859.
+Alto by S. M. Denson, 19-1. galnst hurled.
+Should gainst hurled.
+Then can can smile at Sa-tan's rage.
+Then can smile Satan's rage And frown-ing world.
+Then I can smile at Sa-tan's rage, can smile Satan's rage And frown-.ng world.
+Then !
+Satan's rage And war ld.
+Then frown-ing smile at Sa - tan's rage.

-Author of the above tune was J. P. Reese: born in Jasper County, Ga., 1828; lived in Coweta County, Ga., for many years: composed a great deal of music; fine leader and director of music, and several times president of the Southern Musical Convention, also the Chattahoochee Singing Convention, each of said conventions are still in existence: both of them were organized over 50 years ago.
-Reese deal e1900 and is burted at Newman, Ga.
-See other sketches of him in this volume.
+Author of the above tune was J. P. Reese: born in Jasper County, Ga., 1828; lived in Coweta County, Ga., for many years; composed a great deal of music; fine leader and director of music, and several times president of the Southern Musical Convention, also the Chattahoochee Singing Convention, each of said conventions are still in existence; both of them were organized over \$50 years ago.
+Reese died |900 and is buried at Newman, Ga.
+See other sketches of him In this volume.
 Isaac Watts composed the stanzas in the above tune about 1707.
 "Should Earth Against My Soul Engage?" is the beginning of the second verse of the hymn.
-The title to this hymn is "The Hopes of Heaven are Supported under Trials on Earth."
-This old preclous lyric is loved wharever the English language is known, and is applied to many thousand tunes.
-Alto composed to this tune by S. M. Denson, 1911, The first verse is "When I Can Read my Tittes Clear.
+This till to this hymn is "The Hopes of Heaven are Supported under Trials on Earth."
+This old perclous lyric is loved wharever the English language is known, and is applied to many thousand tunes.
+Alto composed to this tune by S. M. Denson, 1911.
+The first verse is "When I Can Read my Titles Clear.

-Author of the above tune was J. P. Reese; born in Jasper county, Ga., 1828; lived in Coweta county for many years; composed a great deal of music.
-He was a fine leader and director of music; several times President of the Southern Musical Convention, also Chattahoochee Singing Gonvention, each of said conventions are still in existence; both of them organized over fifty years ago.
+Author of the above tune was J. P. Reese; born in Jasper county, Ga., 1828; lived in Goweta county for many years; composed a great deal of music.
+He was a fine leader and director of music; several times President of the Southern Musical Convention, also Chattathoochee Singing Gonvention, each of said conventions are still in existence; both of them organized over fifty years ago.
 Reese died 1900 and is buried at Newnan, Ga.
 See other sketches of him in this volume.
 Samuel Meadley is the author of the words.
 He was born in England 1738; died 1799.
 He composed two hundred and thirty hymns, and perhaps more, and he published the same called "Meadley's Hymns."
 He was a Baptist Minister and a great and good man.

-GOLDEN STREETS.
-7s
+GOLDEN STREETS, 7s

-This tune was composed by J. L. Pickard, 1859, for the 2nd appendix of the Sacred Harp; alto by S. M. Denson, 1911.
+This tune was composed by J. L. Pickard, 1859, for the 2nd appendix of the Sacred Harp: alto by S. M. Denson, 1911.
 Nothing is known of him.
 The words were supposed to be arranged by him or arranged for the tune at the time he composed it, practically the same words are in tune "I'm on My Journey Home," and the chorus or second verses are in the other hymns mentioned in this book.

-C. M. DUMAS
+DUMAS C. M.

-"Saved with an everlasting salvation."-Isa.
+"Saved with an everlasting salvation."- 1sa.
 45:17.